-Some persons bow down before the great golden idol that Nebuchadnezzar set up.
-Many, very many hearts are set on this golden idol; they give a little money towards religion, and if they appear to be liberal in the cause, they then think that in other things they may be as covetous as they please; so that their religion is just as the heathen's; they worshipped golden gods, these worship their gold.
-They imagine by giving a little away that it is sanctified, therefore they may worship it.
-A man worships his own righteousness under the mask of religion: worships his self righteousness, falsely called holiness.
-He prides himself upon his gloomy and solemn countenance: so he indulges his pride, and makes his religion a mask to cover his sin.
+Some persons bow down before the great golden idol that Nebuchadnezzar set up; many, very many hearts are set on this golden idol: they give a little money towards religion, and if they appear to be liberal in the cause, then they think in other things they may be as covetous as they please; so that they have a religion just as the heathens: they worshipped golden gods, these worship their gold.
+They imagine, by giving a little away, that it is sanctified, and therefore they can worship it.
+So a man worships his own righteousness under the mask of religion; worships this self-righteousness, falsely called holiness.
+He prides himself upon his gloomy and solemn countenance.
+Thus he indulges his pride, and makes his religion a mask to cover his sin.
+This is what the Lord's people do, more or less, until they are brought out by the Spirit of God.
+Some attend the means [of grace] constantly, go to the Sacrament as a means to wash away their sins; as a man once said, he could not commit sin so greedily, until he had said his prayers; so men, to pacify their conscience, will not go to rest, or rise in the morning without saying their prayers, then they can rush into sin with greater pleasure: this is idolatry, deifying their sins, worshipping their lusts under the garb of religion.

-This is what the people of God do, more or less, until they are delivered from it by the Spirit of God.
-Some are constant in attendance on the means, and go to the "sacrament," as a means to wash away their sins.
-Just as a man once said, he could not commit sin so greedily till he had said his prayers.
-Some, to pacify their consciences, will not go to rest or rise in the morning without saying their prayers: then they can rush into sin with greater pleasure.
-This is idolatry, deifying their sins, worshipping their lusts under the garb of religion.
-We have no occasion to go to the heathen in order to find out what is idolatry.
-It is not merely worshipping a wooden or stone god, but it is the lust and depravity of the human heart.
-If we dig down into the heart, deep down, we shall see the principle embedded there, like the coal in the pits at Bedworth; as the deeper you dig to discover the seams of coal, so it is with the heart of man; the deeper you go the more you find: "Son of man thou shalt see greater abominations."
+In order to know what idolatry is, we have no occasion to go to the heathen; it is not merely worshipping a wooden or stone god, but it is the lust and depravity in the human heart.
+If we dig down into the heart, deep down, we shall see the principle embedded there, like the coal in the pits at Bedworth; as the deeper you dig to discover the seams of coal, so it is with your heart, the deeper you go, the more you find: "Son of man, .... thou shalt see greater abominations."
+Our Saxon ancestors were idolaters; they worshipped the sun's day, or Sunday; the moon's day, or Monday; their Tuiseo's day, or Tuesday; their Woden's day; their Thor's day; their Friga's day; and their Seater's day, or Saturday.
+I merely name this to shew what idolatry there is in the human heart.